grundsalg-aarhus/grundsalg_web/README.md

 - For the local setup to work you need to have a user account on platform.sh and have it take part in the grundsalgweb project.

 ## Local setup
-Fetch files from github
+Fetch files from platform git.

 ´´´
+platform get [project_id]
+´´´

+Change git remote to track our github repo.

+´´´
+Som git magic here
-git clone git@github.com:grundsalg-aarhus/grundsalg_web.git htdocs ´´´
+´´´

 Fetch files through composer

 ´´´
 composer install
 ´´´

-- Sync DB
+Sync DB